-^ - to change prior input (not always possible) Ctrl/Y - to exit the installation procedure

-There are two choices for installation/upgrade:

-Initialize - Removes all software and data files that were previously on the target disk and installs OpenVMS X86-64.
+''' ^ - to change prior input (not always possible) Ctrl/Y - to exit the installation procedure There are two choices for installation/upgrade: Initialize - Removes all software and data files that were previously on the target disk and installs OpenVMS X86-64.
 Preserve -- Installs or Upgrades OpenVMS X86-64 on the target disk and retains all other contents of the target disk.
 Note: You cannot use preserve to install OpenVMS X86-64 on a disk on which any other operating system is installed.
 This includes implementations of OpenVMS for other architectures.
 Do you want to INITIALIZE or to PRESERVE?
-[PRESERVE]

-You must enter the device name for the target disk on which OpenVMS X86-64 will be installed.

-Enter device name for target disk: (? for choices) ??

-Device Name Device Type Name Volume Label Size (blocks/xB)

-DKA0: VMware Virtual disk X86SYS 33554432 16.00G В DKC200: VMware Virtual disk 16777216 8.00G В

-Enter device name for target disk: (? for choices) dla ka0:

-DKA0: is now labeled X86SYS.
+[PRESERVE] You must enter the device name for the target disk on which OpenVMS X86-64 will be installed.
+Enter device name for target disk: (? for choices) ?
+Device Name Device Type Name Volume Label Size (blocks/xB) DKAO.
+VMware Virtual disk DKA100: VMware Virtual disk For volume label and device size enter ??
+Enter device name for target disk: (? for choices) DKAO DKA0: is now labeled X86SYS1.
 Do you want to keep this label?
-(Yes/No) [Yes]

-OpenVMS X86-64 will be upgraded on DKA0:.

-The following products are part of the OpenVMS installation; if necessary they will be installed or upgraded along with the OpenVMS operating system.

-- o Availability Manager (base) for OpenVMS X86-64

-- o TCP/IP Services for OpenVMS X86-64

-- o KERBEROS for OpenVMS X86-64

-- o SSL3 V3.0-8 for OpenVMS X86-64 (based on OpenSSL V3.0.8)

-- o SSL111 V1.1-1T for OpenVMS X86-64 (based on OpenSSL V1.1.1t)

-- o OpenSSH for OpenVMS X86-64

-- o 64-bit PERL for OpenVMS X86-64

-If necessary, the following optional products will also be upgraded along with the OpenVMS operating system.

-- o DECwindows Motif for OpenVMS X86-64

-- o DECnet-Plus for OpenVMS X86-64

-- o DECnet Phase IV for OpenVMS X86-64

-If you want to add or delete optional products, you can do so later in the upgrade by answering "NO" to the following question:
+(Yes/No) [Yes] OpenVMS X86-64 will be upgraded on DKA0:.
+The following products are part of the OpenVMS installation; if necessary they will be installed or upgraded along with the OpenVMS operating system. o Availability Manager (base) for OpenVMS X86-64 o TCP/IP Services for OpenVMS X86-64 o KERBEROS for OpenVMS X86-64 o SSL3 V3.0-11 for OpenVMS X86-64 (based on OpenSSL V3.0.11) o SSL111 V1.1-1W for OpenVMS X86-64 (based on OpenSSL V1.1.1w) o OpenSSH for OpenVMS X86-64 o 64-bit PERL for OpenVMS X86-64 If necessary, the following optional products will also be upgraded along with the OpenVMS operating system. o DECwindows Motif for OpenVMS X86-64 o DECnet-Plus for OpenVMS X86-64 o DECnet Phase IV for OpenVMS X86-64 If you want to add or delete optional products, you can do so later in the upgrade by answering "NO" to the following question: "Do you want the defaults for all options?"
+Availability Manager (base) for OpenVMS X86-64 is installed on your system.
+It will be upgraded.
+TCP/IP Services for OpenVMS X86-64 is installed on your system.
+It will be upgraded.
+KERBEROS for OpenVMS X86-64 V3.3-2A is already installed on your system.
+An upgrade is not required.
+SSL3 V3.0-11 for OpenVMS X86-64 (based on OpenSSL V3.0.11) '''